web-codegrammer/Launcher-Chrome-Extension/README.md

 ```
 fork this repository

-download code on your Local Macine
+download code on your Local Machine

 Unpack this Extension in Chrome Dev Mode and Run the Extension
 ```